dlitvak/CarND-Unscented-Kalman-Filter-Project/README.md

 and yaw acceleration.
 After rounding the values off to the nearest integer value, I set the standard deviation of acceleration and of yaw acceleration to 1.0 and 2.0, respectively.
 (The code in [main.cpp](./main.cpp) is commented out)

-Normally, NIS (Normalized Information Squared) analysis is used to choose the standard deviation values.
+Normally, NIS (Normalized Information Squared) analysis is used to choose the noise standard deviation values.
 NIS analysis result shows how well a model with the chosen standard deviations predicts the reality.
 If the chosen std. deviations are consistent with the reality, the computed NIS values should roughly obey a chi-square distribution for the corresponding number of degrees of freedom.
 According to the Chi-Square table presented in the lecture, for radar's 3 degrees of freedom, 95% of all NIS values should be below 7.815.
 For lidar's 2 degrees of freedom,